 This report was made possible thanks to the generous financial support from the International Climate Initiative (IKI) of the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection of the Federal Republic of Germany.
-The authors would like to express their thanks to the BES-Net Consortium Partners, Alexandra Postigran (UNDP), Yuko Karauchi (UNDP), Joseph Karanja (UNESCO) and Sofia Delger (UNESCO) for their expert inputs to the development of this guidance document.
-In addition, the authors would like to extend their thanks and appreciation to the NEA Initiative's country partners who participated in our research into Lessons Learned from National Ecosystem Assessments: Common Elements, whose knowledge, experiences and lessons on engaging with stakeholders and knowledge holders were of great value in the development for this document.
+The authors would like to express their thanks to the BES-Net Consortium Partners, Alexandra Postigran (UNDP), Yuko Kurauchi (UNDP), Joseph Karanja (UNESCO) and Sofia Delger (UNESCO) for their expert inputs to the development of this guidance document.
+This work builds on invaluable work undertaken by students from the University of Cambridge's Conservation and Leadership MPhil course, whose research and recommendations on best practices for stakeholder engagement in national ecosystem assessments helped to shape the contents of this document - thanks to Nyandire Reinhard Bonke, Akylai Kabaeva, Fabrice L. Inkonkoy, Natalia Cisneros and Xuesong Han.
+In addition, the author would like to extend their thanks and appreciation to the NEA Initiative's country partners who participated in our research into Lessons Learned from National Ecosystem Assessments: Common Elements, whose knowledge, experiences and lessons on engaging with stakeholders and knowledge holders were of great value in the development for this document.